 - Paycheck and bonus information from your spouse’s job.

-As mentioned, if you discover your spouse has been hiding assets from you, the court may hold them in contempt.
-Contempt of court is a unique, quasi-criminal charge that can result in fines and even jail time in rare circumstances.
+If you discover your spouse has been hiding assets from you, the court may hold them in contempt.
+Contempt of court is a quasi-criminal finding that can result in fines and, in rare circumstances, jail time.

-When the court grants your request related to the newly discovered property, it still splits assets equally unless compelling reasons suggest it should not.
-If the court determines that the assets were intentionally and fraudulently concealed during the divorce proceedings, it may award up to 100% of the asset to the party who discovered it and brought the fraud to the Court’s attention.
+When the court reviews newly discovered property, it still begins with the presumption of equal division.
+However, if the court determines that the assets were intentionally and fraudulently concealed during the original proceedings, it may award up to 100% of the hidden asset to the spouse who uncovered the fraud and brought it to the court’s attention.

 Mills & Anderson Can Help